chaplinjs/chaplin/docs/overview.md

 Chaplin is an architecture for JavaScript web applications using the [Backbone.js](http://documentcloud.github.com/backbone/) library.
 The code is derived from [moviepilot.com](http://moviepilot.com/), a large single-page application.

 While Backbone is an easy starting point, it provides only basic, low-level patterns.
 Especially, Backbone provides little structure above simple routing, individual models, views and their binding.
-Chaplin addresses this limitations by providing a light-weight but flexible structure which leverages well-profen design patterns and best practises.
+Chaplin addresses this limitations by providing a light-weight but flexible structure which leverages well-proven design patterns and best practises.

 ## Chaplin’s Structure